 Walnuts and salmon are also great options for omega-3 fats.
 Walnuts are anti-inflammatory, a mood booster, and aid in weight management.
 Essential fatty acids from walnuts and salmon secure bone health and improve metabolism.
 They provide minerals to the body that contribute to metabolic activities like growth and development, sperm generation, digestion, and nucleic acid synthesis.

 Oysters, another super sex food, are loaded with zinc, which aids in the production of testosterone.
-This is the hormone responsible not just for
+This is the hormone responsible not just for sex drive and vitality but also for keeping you confident and lean.
+In fact, oysters are the best source of nutritional testosterone.

 All of these foods are excellent for your adrenal health as well because they either provide quality fat, protein, or fiber to lessen blood sugar spikes and ease the burden on your adrenals.
 Reduce stress further by not letting yourself get too hungry during the day, like many women do.
 Eat within an hour of waking in the morning and find healthy snacks to tide you over until meal time.
 Hunger equals stress on your body.